Wilderness First Responder (WFR)

 Wilderness First Responder Course Format

 Hands-On Learning!
 At Backcountry Medical Training, we believe in the efficacy of hands-on, in-person learning.
-Our Wilderness First Responder courses meet or exceed the Wilderness Medicine Education (WMEC) guideline of 70 hours of in-person class time.
+Our Wilderness First Responder courses meet the Wilderness Medicine Education (WMEC) guidelines for 70 hours of in-person class time.
+We require an additional 10 hours of study time before class.

 Public or Private Courses: You may enroll in a public course, or we can customize this schedule to meet the needs of your group, company, or organization in a private WFR course that focuses on the skills and knowledge most vital for you.